what-name/100DaysOfCloud/README.md

 ## Stepping out the door

-- [X] ☁️ 1 > 16.07.20 - Hands-on with AWS Amplify.
+- [X] ☁️ 1 > _16.07.20_ - Hands-on with AWS Amplify.
 Completed the [GraphQL Getting Started guide](https://docs.amplify.aws/start/q/integration/js).
 It really isn't that difficult, but also much more complicated and powerful than I thought! `amplify init 100daysofcloud && amplify publish😉`
-- [X] ☁️ 2 > 17.07.20 - Spent the whole afternoon figuring out how to continue working on a deployed Amplify app.
+- [X] ☁️ 2 > _17.07.20_ - Spent the whole afternoon figuring out how to continue working on a deployed Amplify app.
 It is not as easy as it sounds.
 I know a lot more about Amplify than I knew before, but still stuck🙃
-- [X] ☁️ 3 > 18.07.20 - I learned so much about Amplify and realized that the currently deployed app has a problem.
+- [X] ☁️ 3 > _18.07.20_ - I learned so much about Amplify and realized that the currently deployed app has a problem.
 Most pieces finnaly clicked and a new app will be deployed!
 Also learned and understood how OAUTH2 and OIDC works.
-- [X] ☁️ 4 > 19.07.20 - Amplify has coupled but also decoupled frontend and backend environments.
+- [X] ☁️ 4 > _19.07.20_ - Amplify has coupled but also decoupled frontend and backend environments.
 The CLI is used to work with the backend and the console for the frontend (as far as I can tell).
 Also added a project idea to the 100DaysOfCloudIdeas repo [about CloudFormation](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/blob/master/Projects/OPS/OPS01/OPS01-AWS100.md)💪🏻
-- [X] ☁️ 5 > 20.07.20 - Started working on a project that is breaking up a monolith.
+- [X] ☁️ 5 > _20.07.20_ - Started working on a project that is breaking up a monolith.
 Dived a bit into ECS and Fargate, EFS and started building the Docker container🐳 Also created my first CodeCommit and Elastic Container Respoitory!
-- [X] ☁️ 6 > 21.07.20 - Finished the project from yesterday, fully deployed on ECS & EFS.
+- [X] ☁️ 6 > _21.07.20_ - Finished the project from yesterday, fully deployed on ECS & EFS.
 I learned so much about both services, ECS clusters, Task Definitions, Services vs Tasks and how containers are orchestrated on EC2 vs Fargate.
 Created an architectural diagram for it and wrote a giant Readme with the details📝
-- [X] ☁️ 7 > 22.07.20 - Continued to work on the 100daysofcloud.com website's architecture with the team.
-I realized Amplify is holding us back at the moment and switched to Serverless🐿 Already deployed the very base of it with SAM and this way it'll be much faster and easier to iterate on and develop💪🏻
+- [X] ☁️ 7 > _22.07.20_ - Continued to work on the 100daysofcloud.com website's architecture with the team.
+I realized Amplify is not right for the project at the moment and switched to Serverless🐿 Already deployed the very base of it with SAM and this way it'll be much faster and easier to iterate on and develop💪🏻
-- [ ] ☁️ 8 >
+- [X] ☁️ 8 > _23.07.20_ - Learned a lot about CI/CD pipelines with Serverless applications.
+Most important piece is to deploy completely seperate stacks for `prod` and `dev` environments - it doesn't cost extra if it's not used much.
+Learned about CodePipeline as well in the same context.
-- [ ] ☁️ 9 >
+- [X] ☁️ 9 > _24.07.20_ - Disconnected the currently deployed 100DaysOfCloud website from Amplify so we can start migrating to serverless.
+Cleaned up some repositories together and started laying down the backend's base for the webapp.
+Learned more about SAM/CF, how to do nested stacks and pass parameters between them.
 - [ ] ☁️ 10 >

 ## Walking down the road